claudiofahey/hsk-docs/common/prepare-isilon-1.rst

       isiloncluster1-1# **isi hdfs settings modify --default-block-size 128M**

+	For OneFS 8.x.x.x
 	..
 Parsed-literal::
 	  isiloncluster1-1# **isi hdfs settings modify --zone=zone1 --default-block-size=128M**

 #.
 Create an indicator file so that we can easily determine when we are looking your Isilon cluster via HDFS.
+    No matter the OneFS version the steps below will use the OneFS command line.

     .. parsed-literal::